MicrosoftDocs/learn/learn-pr/azure/migrate-azure-resources-bicep/includes/2-convert-migrate-resources-bicep-file.md

 ### Re-create unsupported resources

 Not all Azure resource types can be exported through the Azure portal, the Azure CLI, or Azure PowerShell.
-For example, virtual machine extensions such as the DependencyAgentWindows and MMAExtension (Microsoft Monitoring Agent) are resource types that you can't export.
+For example, virtual machine extensions like DependencyAgentWindows and MMAExtension (Microsoft Monitoring Agent) are resource types that you can't export.

 When you attempt to export a resource through the Azure portal, the Azure CLI, or Azure PowerShell and an unsupported resource type is included, a detailed error message is generated.
 You'll need to re-create any resource that wasn't exported, such as virtual machine extensions, in your new Bicep file.
-You can choose from several tools and approaches to re-create resources, including Azure Resource Explorer, the ARM template reference documentation, and the Azure Quickstart Templates site.
+You can choose from several tools and approaches to re-create resources, including Azure Resource Explorer, the ARM template reference documentation, and the Azure quickstart templates.

 #### Azure Resource Explorer